kooscode/srgh-matrix-trinity/README.md

 - If RESET gets pulled LOW and there are post counts, this means the glitch failed and system reset
 - If system reset, start over again from Step 1

 I did not want to use the "DEBUG" pin, since I have heard rumours about repurposing the South Bridge output pin as a SMC input pin was not healthy for the South Bridge..
-Jury is still out, but I wanted to use the tried and true Gligli method using the I2C bus.
+Jury is still out, but I wanted to use the tried and true Gligli method using just the I2C bus.

 ![XBOX](images/xilinx_ise.jpg)